shredd0r/anki-card-creator/README.md

 * [Gemini API](https://gemini.google.com), used for generate volumes if it not found in dictionary, and rating picture for flashcard;
 * Google image, for find pictures for flashcard

-## TODO
-* **BUG: Sometimes rate limiter requests not start new period and queue doesnt cleaning -> deadlock in workflow**

-* Add field "context" to creating flashcard, because some words have different meanings.

-* Or add support many explains (from cambridge extractor already support it)